 NB When the end of a node is reached the story ends.
 So unless the story should end, nodes should jump to another node before they reach the node end.

-Dialog should start with the character's name (with no spaces) a colon and the text. e,g
+Dialog usually start with the character's name (with no spaces) a colon and the text. e,g

 Jenny: Look what we have here ..